Mac Won't Update to Ventura? Try These 8 Fixes

 Here are the steps:

-2. Press and hold the Shift key until the login window appears.
-(You can see the Safe Boot words in the right corner of the login window.)
+2. Keep holding the Shift key until you see the login window appear.
+You should also see Safe Boot or similar words in the right corner of the login window, indicating that you're in Safe Mode.

-3. Log in to your Mac and update your Mac.
+3. Log in to Your Mac: Enter your username and password to log in to your Mac.

 macOS Recovery Mode is the ultimate solution for you.
 With the macOS Recovery Mode, you can reinstall the latest version of macOS that is currently or recently installed.
 But to avoid any bad surprises, it's a good idea to back up your Mac first.